Auto-Rig

 Lips roll: The c_lips_roll_top/bot bones controllers can drive shape keys, in case the Lips Roll Constraints are disabled, or for more accurate deformations.

-Select the armature, then in the Shapekeys Driver Tools enter the bone name driving the shape key or select it and click the little picker icon.
+Select the armature, then in the Shape Keys Tools tab enter the bone name driving the shape key or select it and click the little picker icon.

 Hold Shift key and select the mesh.
 In the shape key list, select the one to be driven

-Back in the Auto-Rig Pro tab, select the transform parameter you want to use to drive (location, rotation, scale and the axis)
+Back in the Shape Keys Tools tab, select the transform parameter that will drive the shape (location, rotation, scale and the axis)

 Click Create Driver.

-If the shape key increases too slowly or too fast while the bone is moving:
+If the shape key increases too slowly or too quickly while the bone is moving, edit the expression:

 Note